Internet-of-People/iop-profile-server/docs/ARCH-PS-Component-Layers.md

 The largest layer in profile server is the network layer, it consists of the following components and modules:

- * Network server component that manages all running TCP role servers.
+ * Network server component that creates and manages all running TCP role servers from IoP Server Library.
- * TCP role server module that represents a single open port which offers services of one or more profile server's interfaces.
  * Incoming client module that represents an incoming TCP connection to the TCP role server.
  * Message processor module that processes messages from incoming clients.
  * Location based network component that implements communication with Location Based Network server.
  * Content address network component that implements communication with Content Address Network server.
  * Neighborhood action processor component which is responsible for handling events related to profile server neighborhood interactions.
  * Other network related modules, such as modules representing outgoing network clients, modules related to application service calls functionality etc.

-## Utility Layer

-Utility layer consists of a bunch of helper modules that are used by different components across the layers.
-Any module that does not fit into the first three layers goes here.
-Examples of components in the utility layer are modules related to logging, regular expression evaluation module, helper file handling module, extension classes module etc.

 ---